xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 After building the package successfully, the simulation can be started.
 In order to start the simulation, open three different terminal windows.

-First, type the command in all terminal windows.
+First, execute the command in all terminal windows.
 ```
 $ source level/setup.bash
 ```
 This should be done every time after building the package.

-After that, run the following launch files in three terminal windows
+After that, execute the commands in three different terminal windows
 ```
 $ roslaunch lwr_simple_example sim.launch
 ```